Long COVID: Could mono virus or fat cells be playing roles?

 Nearly three years into the pandemic, scientists are still trying to figure out why some people get long COVID and why a small portion — including the three women — have lasting symptoms.

-Millions of people worldwide have had long COVID, reporting various symptoms including fatigue, lung problems, and brain fog and other neurological symptoms.
+Millions of people worldwide have had long COVID, reporting various symptoms including fatigue, lung problems, brain fog, and other neurological symptoms.
 Evidence suggests most recover substantially within a year, but recent data show that it has contributed to more than 3,500 U.S. deaths.

 Here’s some of the latest evidence: